 Experts are brought in to help examine and analyze the specifics of your case.
-Ultimately, though, an expert has a very specialized skill-set, as it pertains to the case.
-In some ways, they may offer different views, or items that you may not have considered.
-Do not resist these opinions, and consider them fully.
+Ultimately, an expert has a very specialized skill-set, as it pertains to the case.
+In some ways, they may offer different views or items that you may not have considered.
+Do not resist these opinions, consider them fully.
 Obviously, there is a limit, as an expert who completely disagrees with your assessments is probably not the ideal expert for your case.
 Still, slight differences and different perspectives are healthy and they are important to help flesh out all of the details of a case.
 At the end of the day, an expert’s knowledge of the subject matter should complement your own.

 3.)
 “Who’s scruffy-looking?”

 Experts must always be prepared to provide testimony and depositions.
 In these cases, while superficial, it is important that the expert be presentable to the jury.
 It may seem silly, but it is understandable given the position of the jury.
 In highly technical cases (securities fraud or medical fields, for example), the jury has to sit through hours of conflicting testimonies.
-Their first impression of the expert witness is their appearance, and while the content of the testimony is definitely more important, there is some weight given to how the expert looks and carries himself/herself.
+Their first impression of the expert witness is their appearance.
+While the content of the testimony is definitely more important, there is some weight given to how the expert looks and carries himself/herself.
 If they appear disheveled, frantic, or disorganized, the jury may be less likely to accept their testimony.

 4.)
 “This may smell bad, kid, but it’ll keep you warm until I get the shelter up… Ugh.”

 In some of the more difficult cases, when discovery, depositions, and pre-trial hearings can take months, and sometimes years, at a time, there are going to be speed bumps and slight issues in the way that the case moves along.
 It is important to find an expert who will be realistic with you.
-If three thousand pages of financial records are uncovered during discovery, an expert should be realistic in the challenges in going through the new documentation.
+If three thousand pages of financial records are uncovered during discovery, an expert should be realistic about the challenges of going through the new documentation.
 In this way, communication and honest dialogue are critical to a successful working relationship.

 5.)
 “They’d be crazy to follow us, wouldn’t they?”